The Knight Templar: Siege of Ascalon

+Advisor of Saladin

 After the death of de Toroge, assassinated by Heraclius, Patriarch of Jerusalem, Gerard of Ridefort is named new Grand Master, and Arn is immediately dismissed from the city and retakes his position in Gaza.
 Arn now becomes disillusioned by the crusades and in the Battle of Hattin, Arn is severely wounded and spends several weeks at Saladin's hospital in Damascus.
 He then becomes a personal advisor to Saladin and convinces Saladin to spare the population of Jerusalem, which is conquered (in 1187).
 Also in Saladin's captivity is Gerard of Ridefort, who, by "persuasion", signs Arn's release note from the order.
 In the very end of the book, Richard the Lionheart comes to Palestine with an army of crusaders.
 Richard captures Acre from Saladin, and when Saladin tries to buy back 5,700 prisoners from him, Richard prefers to massacre the populace instead, because some terms had not been fulfilled.
 Arn is now very eager to return home, and Saladin donates to Arn the remaining sum of money which the Lionheart forsook in his lust for blood.
 As is told in the following book, Arn travels to Acre, on the way hiring various craftsmen, then obtains a Templar cargo ship and departs for his homeland.

+Civil war in Sweden

 Meanwhile, Arn's fiancée, Cecilia Algotsdotter, is serving an equally long punishment (20 years) in a convent of Gudhem for the sins she and Arn committed at the age of 17.
 Gothia is plunged into a civil war over the crown, fought over by the Sverker clan, and the joined forces of the Erik- and Folkung clan.
 Cecilia being counted as a member of the latter is continuously bullied by the women at the convent, who are all of the Sverker clan.
 She is later joined by another Cecilia who is of the Erik clan.
 They thensforth named Cecilia Rosa (Algotsdotter) and Cecilia Blanka, due to their hair colours.
 Together they outlast the torture of the Sverkers, and especially the Abbess Rikissa, who spare no effort in punishing the two friends.
-Relief comes as the Eriks and the Folkungs finally defeat the Sverkers at the battle of Bjelbo.
+Relief comes as the Eriks and the Folkungs finally defeat the Sverkers at the battle of Bjälbo.
 Cecilia Blanka, who is the fiancée of the future King, Canute I Ericson begins to haunt the Abess with her coming power, which finally breaks the persistent torture of the two.
 The two also befriend a young Sverker maid, Ulvhilde Emundsdotter, ironically the daughter of the man who was famously defeated by Arn Magnusson and later slain by Canute.
 The three form a lifelong friendship and with their wit and cunning eventually become a ruling force in the nation (more so in the following books).